loroldoesmath/patient-risk/README.md

 # Sample Final Project: Python

 ## Project Overview
 This is a sample final project created for TEDA 1031 - Data Science with Python.
-Recall that the guiding question for this project is: *"How can I use Python to gain insight into a dataset?"* Feel free to use this README as a guiding template for your own project.
+Recall that the guiding question for this project is: *"How can I use Python to gain insight into a dataset?"* Feel free to use this README as a template for your own project.

 ## Table of Contents
 - [Dataset](#dataset)